* This is the Professional Version. *

 Gonococcal septic arthritis is a more localized form of DGI that results in a painful arthritis with effusion, usually of 1 or 2 large joints such as the knees, ankles, wrists, or elbows.
 Some patients present with or have a history of skin lesions of DGI.
 Onset is often acute, usually with fever, severe joint pain, and limitation of movement.
 Infected joints are swollen, and the overlying skin may be warm and red.

 Gonorrhea is diagnosed when gonococci are detected via microscopic examination using Gram stain, culture, or a nucleic acid–based test of genital fluids, blood, or joint fluids (obtained by needle aspiration).

 Gram stain is sensitive and specific for gonorrhea in men with urethral discharge; gram-negative intracellular diplococci typically are seen.
 Gram stain is much less accurate for infections of the cervix, pharynx, and rectum and is not recommended for diagnosis at these sites.

-Unamplified nucleic acid–based tests may be done on genital, rectal, or oral swabs.
+Nucleic acid amplification tests (NAATs) may be done on genital, rectal, or oral swabs.
 Most tests simultaneously detect gonorrhea and chlamydial infection and then differentiate between them in a subsequent specific test.
-Nucleic acid amplification tests (NAAT) further increase the sensitivity adequately to enable testing of urine samples in both sexes.
+NAATs further increase the sensitivity adequately to enable testing of urine samples in both sexes.

 In the US, confirmed cases of gonorrhea, chlamydial infection, and syphilis must be reported to the public health system.
 Serologic tests for syphilis (STS) and HIV and NAAT to screen for chlamydial infection should also be done.